 The Hawk was the predecessor of the famous Curtiss P-40, and was in service with at least 13 different air forces.
 Sergeant Andre-Armand Legrand, piloting an H-75 of the French Air Force, was credited with the first Allied air victory of WWII on the Western Front, shooting down a Messerschmitt Bf 109E in September, 1939.
-Paul's prototype reflects the Hawk 75 "Sussu" used by the Finnish Air Force with great success against the Russian Air Force.
+Paul's prototype reflects the Hawk 75 "Sussu" (sweetheart) used by the Finnish Air Force with great success against the Soviet Air Force.

 Our short kit includes laser-cut balsa and plywood parts, plus vacuum-formed plastic canopy, main gear covers and tail wheel fairing.
 Retracts, motor and propeller are not included; they are from the 1400mm FMS P-40.

 Plans are available as a free download from Model Aviation magazine, or you can add them as an option to your short kit.